timalamenciak/Solidago/README.md

 # Region of Waterloo climate crisis links
 This page is for people in the Region of Waterloo who are concerned about global ecological destruction but don't know what to do.
 The links below lead to local organizations where you can make a difference.
+Many of the links are for volunteer opportunities, others are for places that

 If you have anything to add, email Tim at [tim.alamenciak@gmail.com](mailto:tim.alamenciak@gmail.com)